syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 </SfTreeMap>
 ```

-> Refer [code block](#adding-treemap-component-to-an-application) to know the property value of **GrowthReport**.
+> Refer to [code block](#adding-treemap-component-to-an-application) to know about the property value of **GrowthReport**.

 ![TreeMap with label](images/treemap-with-label.png)

 ## Adding title to TreeMap

-You can add a title using [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTitleSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTitleSettings_Text) property in [`TreeMapTitleSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTitleSettings.html) to provide quick information to the user about the items rendered in the TreeMap.
+Add a title using the [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTitleSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTitleSettings_Text) property in the [`TreeMapTitleSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTitleSettings.html) to provide quick information to the user about the items rendered in the TreeMap.

 ```csharp
 <SfTreeMap DataSource="GrowthReport"